grafana/tempo/docs/sources/tempo/operations/troubleshooting/metrics-generator.md

 ### Remote write failures

-For any number of reasons the generator may fail a write to the remote write target.
+For any number of reasons, the generator may fail a write to the remote write target.
 Use the following metrics to determine if that is happening:

 ```